Rajesh-Nair/simple-llm/README.md

 This perfect accuracy demonstrates that our approach successfully teaches the model to perform addition operations with complete reliability, even on previously unseen number combinations.
 The combination of our specialized tokenization strategy, position encoding, and multi-token prediction enables the model to generalize arithmetic rules effectively.

 These results validate our architectural choices and confirm that transformer-based models can master fundamental arithmetic operations when properly designed.

+## 🚀 Next Steps

+1. **Multi-token Generation**:
+   - We've proved the model can output more than 1 token at a time
+   - Test if model can generate all tokens in one-go

+2. **Scale Up**:
+   - Increase the length/number of digits in operations
+   - Scale up model size for more complex operations

+3. **Length Generalization**:
+   - Implement and test length generalization techniques as described in [Transformers Can Achieve Length Generalization But Not Robustly](https://arxiv.org/pdf/2402.09371)
+   - Explore methods to improve model's ability to handle varying sequence lengths